 Detecting whether you took a portrait, a landscape, or some other kind of photo and suggesting appropriate edits or tools.

-Replacing the sky with a different one, and matching the lighting in the rest of the image.
+Automatically editing the sky in a photo, or even replacing it with a different one and matching the lighting in the rest of the image.

 Some of these features rely heavily on AI.
-For example, Photoshop's Generative Fill and Generative Expand features work the exact same way as DALL·E 3 or Midjourney.
+For example, Photoshop's Generative Fill and Generative Expand features work the exact same way as image generators.
 Others, like Lensa's ability to detect whether you shot a portrait or a landscape, rely on far simpler image recognition algorithms.

 Either way, at the core, these photo editors are relying on AI techniques like machine learning to create an intelligent and automated image editing experience.
 However you slice it, that sounds like AI image editing to me.